muratsevinc/CS342_Operating-Systems/Project2/Project Implementation/README.md

 *Project Report:*
-There is a "Project Report.pdf" file which compares well-known scheduling algorithms such as First-come first serve (FCFS), Shotest job first (SJF) etc.
+There is a "Project Report.pdf" file which compares well-known scheduling algorithms such as First-come first serve (FCFS), Shortest job first (SJF) etc.